-The obtype[] option allows the user to stratify by the observation types to be used for all analyses (i.e. column 5 of the grid\stat/point\stat VSDB output).
+The user may specify a comma-separated list of observation types to be used for all analyses.
 If multiple observation types are listed, the analyses will be performed on their union.
 These selections may be further refined by using the "-obtype" option within the job command line.

 '''

-vx mask[] = [];
+vx_mask[] = [];

 '''

-This option stratifies based on masking regions to be used for all analyses performed (column 6 of the grid\stat/point\stat VSDB output).
+The user may specify a comma-separated list of verification masking regions to be used for all analyses.
 If multiple verification masking regions are listed, the analyses will be performed on their union.
 These selections may be further refined by using the "-vx mask" option within the job command line.

+'''

-line type[] = [];
+interp mthd[] = [];

+'''

-The line\type[] option stratifies column 7 of of the grid\stat/point\stat VSDB output based on a comma-separated list of regular expressions for all analyses to be performed.
-If multiple regular expressions for Grid Stat/Point Stat line types are listed, the analyses will be performed on their union.
-These selections may be further refined by using the "-line\type" option within the job command line.
-An example of valid options follows:
+The user may specify a comma-separated list of interpolation methods to be used for all analyses.
+If multiple interpolation methods are listed, the analyses will be performed on their union.
+These selections may be further refined by using the "-interp_mthd" option within the job command line.